Castellated PCBs: Introduction and Design Requirements

 Whether it's drilling or milling, the spindle's rotation direction is clockwise.
 When the tool reaches point A, the copper plating on the hole wall is pushed against the substrate by the tool bit, ensuring that there won't be any copper burrs, peeling, or residues at this point.
 On the other hand, when the tool reaches point B, there is no support for the copper from the hole wall.
 As the tool rotates forward, its forces cause the copper to curl in the direction of tool rotation, leading to copper burrs and residues.
 These factors directly affect the customer's installation and use.

-To achieve the above goals, JLCPCB have conducted numerous exploratory experiments and have become proficient in the castellated hole process.
+To achieve the above goals, JLCPCB has conducted numerous exploratory experiments and have become proficient in the castellated hole process.
 After drilling and copper plating, we use a two-step drilling/milling process to ensure that half of the metalized hole (slot) is retained.
 In simple terms, the castellated hole is cut in half along the board's edge while ensuring the integrity of its plating, allowing customers to solder and use it.
 At present, the castellated hole process is well-established at JLCPCB.

 Design Requirements